 |Organic Chemistry 1 & 2 with labs||8||10|

-Other clarifying information: *Elective courses must meet the University General Education Curriculum (GEC) requirements.
+*Elective courses must meet the University General Education Curriculum (GEC) requirements.
 More can be found in the WVU Undergraduate Catalog at http://coursecatalog.wvu.edu/.

-Summer or Fall test dates are recommended.
+Summer or Fall test dates are preferred.

 Letters of Recommendation: